Climate Change Risks to Real Estate: Heat, Drought, Fire

 The frequency of very hot days is increasing.
 On average, someone in California will experience about 37 extremely hot days in 2050.

 A typical person in the U.S. will experience about 43 extremely hot days in 2050.

-Mitigating climate change—by eliminating our emissions into the atmosphere and reducing our strain on the environment—and adapting to our changing planet are both vital to our well-being.
+Mitigating climate change in California—by eliminating our emissions into the atmosphere and reducing our strain on the environment—and adapting to our changing planet are both vital to our well-being.

 Check your address and get a free report describing risks to your property and in your area.